deckhouse/virtualization/docs/USER_GUIDE.md

 #### AutoConverge mechanism

-What to do if the network cannot cope with data transfer and "dirty" pages are becoming more and more numerous?
-This is where the AutoConverge mechanism comes in.
-It helps to complete the migration even when network bandwidth is low.
-Here's how it works:
+If the network struggles to handle data transfer and the number of "dirty" pages keeps growing, the AutoConverge mechanism can be useful.
+It helps complete migration even with low network bandwidth.

+The working principles of AutoConverge mechanism:

 1. **VM CPU slowdown**.